-On average, used car prices are almost 50% lower than new cars!
-This might allow you to access more features than if you had bought a brand new car, or help you save on interest costs over the life of the car loan.
+When it comes to buying a car, you’ll have to decide whether you want to buy it brand new or second hand.
+One of the biggest advantages of buying a used car is that you’ll be able to save a considerable amount on the purchase price - on average, used car prices are almost 50% lower than new cars!
 Used cars also depreciate at a slower rate than new cars.
 Because most cars experience their sharpest drop in value in the first three years, buying a car that is older than this means that you can save money on the purchase price, while retaining more of its value.

-When buying a used car, make sure that the car is in good condition.
-You can do this by taking it out for a test drive and having a qualified mechanic check the car, as well as asking questions about the history of the car.
+When buying a used car, it’s important to make sure that the car is in good condition.
+You can do this by taking it out for a test drive and having a qualified mechanic check the car, as well as asking the seller about the history of the car.
 To find a qualified mechanic, you can contact your state or territory motor club.
 If you are buying the car at an auction, however, you may not be able to organise an independent mechanic to carry out an inspection before the purchase.

 Before buying a used car, make sure you obtain the car’s VIN or chassis number from the seller.
 Next, search the Personal Property Securities Register (PPSR) to make sure that there are no debts owed on the vehicle, and that the car has not been reported as stolen or written off.
 For a fee of $2, the PPSR will email you a report on the car.

-You’ll also have much more control over things like the paint colour, engine and a range of optional extras (from leather seats to being fitted with an anti-lock braking system), along with the benefit of a new car that’s free from any damage and with virtually zero kilometres on the odometer.
+You’ll also have much more control over things like the paint colour, engine and a range of optional extras (from leather seats to being fitted with an anti-lock braking system), along with the peace of mind that your car is free from damage and has virtually zero kilometres on the odometer.

-However, a new car will cost you a considerable amount more than a used car and you’ll need to be confident you can afford this in your budget while running through the previous income assessment step above.
-Also, your new car will depreciate much quicker than a used car would - if you’re planning on having your car for a while this isn’t as much of an issue.
+However, a new car will cost you a considerable amount more than a second-hand car, so you’ll need to be confident you can budget for this while running through the income assessment step (see above).
+Also, your new car will depreciate much quicker than a second-hand car would - if you’re planning on having your car for a while this isn’t as much of an issue.
 However, if you’re wanting to sell it any time soon, you’ll cop the blow of depreciation.

 Regardless of whether you decide to purchase a new or used car, there is one crucial factor to consider: depreciation.
 A car with a typical rate of depreciation loses up to 58% of its initial value after three years, 49% in four years and 40% after five years.
-The long term depreciation rate varies greatly between models and makes, so be sure to do your homework and thoroughly research the car you’re looking at buying.
-If depreciation is a strong concern for you, choose a car with a slower depreciation rate, so you can maximise its resale value when you're ready to upgrade.
+The long term depreciation rate varies greatly between models and makes, so be sure to do your homework and thoroughly research the car you’re wanting to buy.
+If depreciation is a large concern for you, choose a car with a slower depreciation rate so you can maximise its resale value when you're ready to upgrade.

 Additional costs to consider

-There are a handful of other important expenses that come with owning a vehicle that you should consider when deciding how much money to spend on a car, from maintenance and repairs to insurance and registration costs.
+There are a number of ongoing expenses that you should keep in mind when working out your budget, from maintenance and repairs to insurance and registration costs.

 In order for a car to be legally driven in Australia, it must be registered.
-Registration is an ongoing cost, one that you’ll have to pay every year.
-This cost will vary depending on what state or territory you live in, as well as the value of the car, but registration is consistently lower in regional Australian cities compared with major cities.
+Registration is an ongoing cost, so you’ll have to pay it every year.
+This cost will vary depending on what state or territory you live in as well as the value of the car, but registration costs are consistently lower in regional Australian cities compared with major cities.
 The average weekly cost for households in regional cities is $27.90 compared with $29.53 in major cities.

 Car insurance costs